This page has been machine-translated from the original page.

 !address: Referencing Information on Memory or Processes

-# Output information on each memory block
+# Output information for each memory block

 !address

-# Output information on specified address
+# Output information for the specified address

 !address <Address>

-# Output statistical information on memory in user mode debugging
+# Output memory statistics in user-mode debugging

-!address -summary As per the parameter table in the following Docs, you can obtain various information such as the usage, status, and protection status of the target memory area.
+!address -summaryAs shown in the parameter table in the Docs below, you can obtain various information such as the purpose of the target memory region, its state, and its protection.

 Reference: address (WinDbg) - Windows drivers | Microsoft Learn